App: What’s My IP Address

 6. Technical Limitations and Configuration Errors

-• Misconfigured Networks: Incorrectly configured networks or servers can send incorrect header information, leading to inaccurate IP detection.
-Trusting only specific headers and validating the IP addresses they contain is necessary to avoid spoofing.
+- Misconfigured Networks: Incorrectly configured networks or servers can send incorrect header information, leading to inaccurate IP detection.
+Trusting only specific headers and validating their IP addresses is necessary to avoid spoofing.

 Given these complexities, accurately identifying a user’s IP address requires sophisticated logic to navigate the myriad ways users connect to the internet while respecting privacy and security standards.
 I’ve tried to accommodate the additional logic in our tool above.